UnicornoftheSea99/Choreographing-Complexity/index.md

 ```

 ## Optimization Problems
 We make the transition from decision problems to optimization problems with the help of the problem DCk, which is shown above.
+Rather than asking if the object of focus, a graph in this case, contains certain elements, optimization problems look to see if an optimum solution can be found and how hard it is to find it.

 Here optimization is based on set cardinality.
 In other words, the most optimum solution is that with the most variation in the figures.
 ### Dance Choreography Optimization (DCO)